Coronavirus financial relief: What help is there for college students and student loans?

 Temporary suspension on involuntary collections

 Are you behind on your federal student loans?
-Under the CARES Act, all involuntary collections of student loan debt are suspended until September 30, 2020.
-This includes Social Security garnishment, wage garnishment, and seizure of your tax refund.
-If you’re participating in a loan rehabilitation program, you don’t have to continue payments, and will receive credit for the next six months (starting in March).
+Under the CARES Act, all involuntary collections of student loan debt are suspended until September 30, 2021 (initially until September 30, 2020).
+This includes Social Security garnishment, wage garnishment, and seizure of your tax refund through the Treasury Offset Program.

 Temporary reduction of interest rate to 0%

-The interest rate on all federal student loans is reduced to 0% until September 30, 2020.
+The interest rate on all federal student loans is reduced to 0% until September 30, 2021 (initially September 30, 2020).
 This adjustment will be applied to all federally held student loans, regardless of their status.